glenkleidon/JSON-ND/README.md

 ```
 which is generally more efficient than the first form, especially for repeating elements.

-The JSON-ND form represents the same element as
+The JSON-ND form represents the same element as:

 ```
 { "name:string" : "Alice" }
 ```
 which is smaller, and may have lower memory overhead and parsing advantages over the previous two implementations.

-The JSON-ND specification also allows for unambiguous elements to be un-qualified, so the form
+_The specification_ also allows for unambiguous elements to be un-qualified, so the form:

 ```
 { "name":"Alice", "isActive": false, "amount:currency": 32 }
 ```
 is valid JSON-ND.
-The JSON-ND specification states that

-**_All JSON is valid JSON-ND, and all JSON-ND_** **MUST BE** **_valid JSON._**

-In order to handle JSON Arrays of mixed type, the JSON-ND specification also specifies a convention for encoding mixed type JSon Array values by appending the data type to value and specifying the type of **_ndMixedType[]_** data-type.
+In order to handle JSON Arrays of mixed type, _the specification_ also defines a convention for encoding mixed type JSon Array values by appending the data type to JSON value.
+The **_ndMixedType[]_** data-type is defined for this purpose and may also be specified in the Array element name.
 For example:

 ```
 {
   "stuff:ndMixedType[]" : [